friendsofhyperf/components/docs/en/components/validated-dto.md

 $dto = UserDTO::fromModel($user);
 ```

-Note: Fields hidden via the `$hidden` property in the model will not be used in the `DTO`.
+Note that fields in the model's `$hidden` property will not be used for the `DTO`.

 ### From an Artisan Command

-You can create a `DTO` instance from an `Artisan Command` in three ways:
+You have three ways to create a `DTO` instance from an `Artisan Command`:

 #### From Command Arguments